Households in temporary accommodation at highest level in almost 20 years

 The number of households with children in temporary accommodation rose by 6.6% on the 2021 figure, to 62,410.

-A total of 127,220 dependent children were living in temporary accommodation on December 31, while the number of households in bed an breakfasts (B&Bs) with dependent children has more than doubled.
+A total of 127,220 dependent children were living in temporary accommodation on December 31, while the number of households in bed and breakfasts (B&Bs) with dependent children has more than doubled.

 Single households – households without children – in temporary accommodation increased by 3.0% to 38,890, the Department for Levelling Up, Housing and Communities (DLUHC) said.